 Click Next.
 The next window will give you the option to save or print the key for your lock.
 You must select one.
 We recommend you choose the “Save the recovery key to a file” option.
 This way, if you forget the password/key, you can still get into the drive.

 Once you hit Next, encryption on your drive will begin.

 Once complete, your drive is now encrypted.
 When you go to plug your drive into your own or any other machine, you will need to enter the password/key.
 Only then will you be able to unlock and access the encrypted drive.
 See screenshot example below.

 There you have it.
 Encrypting your hard drive and securing your data is as easy as following these steps.

 Computer Services In Toronto

 Are you in Toronto and looking for computer support services?
 We can help.
 We are TUCU tech u can use and have been serving Toronto since 2003.
-If you would like our computer technicians to help you with hard drive encryption, or any other computer service or network security needs, please call us today.
-(416) 292-3300.
+If you would like our computer technicians to help you with hard drive encryption, or any other computer service or network security needs, please contact us today.